Susan Combs: Political career

 Combs' first electoral outing was for the 47th legislative district, in Travis County.
 She won the Republican runoff election by seven votes over intraparty challenger Bill Welch.
 Combs polled 2,279 votes (50.07 percent) to Welch's 2,272 (49.92 percent).
 The two had led a five-candidate field in the primary.
 In the general election, Combs handily defeated the Democrat Jimmy Day, 45,355 (65.4 percent) to 23,987 (34.6 percent).
-Combs served two terms in the Texas House of Representatives from 1993 and 1996, resigning midway in her second term to join the staff of U.S. senator Kay Bailey Hutchison as the lawmaker's state director.
+Combs served two terms in the Texas House of Representatives from 1993 and 1996, resigning midway in her second term to join the staff of U.S. Senator Kay Bailey Hutchison as the lawmaker's state director.
 She was succeeded by fellow Republican Patty Keel of Austin.

 Texas agriculture commissioner

 Combs served as the Texas agriculture commissioner from 1999 to 2007, being the first woman to serve in the position.
 She succeeded Rick Perry as commissioner, who was instead elected as lieutenant governor.

 As agriculture commissioner, Combs worked with the Environmental Defense Fund to protect the golden-cheeked warbler.
-A stronghold for the bird is the Fort Hood Army Base.
-The golden-cheeked warbler, also known as the gold finch of Texas, is the only bird species with a breeding range confined to Texas.
-Fort Hood has the largest known population of golden-cheeked warblers.
-The Army base needed a way to mitigate its impacts on the golden-cheeked warbler.
 In partnership with Combs and the Texas Department of Agriculture and a coalition of other organizations, Environmental Defense Fund coordinated the development of a market-based credit exchange.
 It allowed Fort Hood to quickly obtain offsets from nearby landowners to counteract losses from live-fire training activities and troop movement through core habitat areas.

-The program, known as the Fort Hood Recovery Credit System, enrolled nearby landowners with warbler habitat on their property in a competitive reverse bidding auction, which worked as follows:
+Over a three-year period, there were eight auctions, or bid rounds, conducted – one every three to four months – and there were 21 successful bidders out of a total of 44.